jentery/mdia200/rough.md

 Approaches addressed this week: political economy; neoliberalism; vertical and horizontal integration; labour studies; infrastructure studies; ownership effects (public, private, corporate, and indie); media regulation; the culture industry; the content industry; fandom and participatory culture

+# Week 12 (Nov.
+20 and 23) - media and identity (forces)

+voice, role models, participatory culture but also oppression

+livestream Twitch - pick

+wireframe your own channel - describe content and audience